canquillo09/InfoSec-Glossary/README.md

 Biometrics - Measurable physical characteristics or personal behavioral traits used to identify, or verify the claimed identity of, an individual.
 Facial images, fingerprints, and handwriting samples are all examples of biometrics.<br></br>
 Block Cipher - An invertible symmetric-key cryptographic algorithm that operates on fixed-length blocks of input using a secret key and an unvarying transformation algorithm.
 The resulting output block is the same length as the input block.<br></br>
 Blue Team - The group responsible for defending an enterprise’s use of information systems by maintaining its security posture against a group of mock attackers (i.e., the Red Team).
 Typically the Blue Team and its supporters must defend against real or simulated attacks 1) over a significant period of time, 2) in a representative operational context (e.g., as part of an operational exercise), and 3) according to rules established and monitored with the help of a neutral group refereeing the simulation or exercise (i.e., the White Team).<br></br>
+Boot Record Infector - A boot record infector is a piece of malware that inserts malicious code into the boot sector of a disk.<br></br>
+Border Gateway Protocol (BGP) - An inter-autonomous system routing protocol.
+BGP is used to exchange routing information for the Internet and is the protocol used between Internet service providers (ISP).<br></br>
+Botnet - The word “botnet” is formed from the words “robot” and ”network.”
+Cyber criminals use special Trojan viruses to breach the security of several users’ computers, take control of each computer, and organize all the infected machines into a network of “bots” that the criminal can remotely manage.<br></br>
+Bridge - A product that connects a local area network (LAN) to another local area network that uses the same protocol (for example, Ethernet or token ring).<br></br>
+British Standard 7799 - A standard code of practice and provides guidance on how to secure an information system.
+It includes the management framework, objectives, and control requirements for information security management systems.<br></br>
+Broadcast - To simultaneously send the same message to multiple recipients.
+One host to all hosts on network.<br></br>
+Broadcast Address - An address used to broadcast a datagram to all hosts on a given network using UDP or ICMP protocol.<br></br>
+Brute Force - A cryptanalysis technique or other kind of attack method involving an exhaustive procedure that tries all possibilities, one-by-one.<br></br>
+Buffer Overflow - A condition at an interface under which more input can be placed into a buffer or data holding area than the capacity allocated, overwriting other information.
+Adversaries exploit such a condition to crash a system or to insert specially crafted code that allows them to gain control of the system.<br></br>
+Business Continuity Plan (BCP) - The documentation of a predetermined set of instructions or procedures that describe how an organization’s mission/business processes will be sustained during and after a significant disruption.<br></br>
+Business Impact Analysis (BIA) - An analysis of an information system’s requirements, functions, and interdependencies used to characterize system contingency requirements and priorities in the event of a significant disruption.<br></br>